-Other operating income primarily includes income ments. from the transfer of shares from a non-core business subsidiary to B. Braun Holding GmbH & Co.
-KG tota-"Other" primarily consists of expenses for risks in ling € 17.8 million.
-It also primarily includes payments Russia totaling € 22.6 million, the assessed creditor's of damages as well as income-related and other goloss from the application of accounting standards for vernment grants.
-Income-related grants are recognihyperinflationary economies in Turkey, Argentina and zed in the period in which the corresponding expenses Ghana totaling € 11.7 million and legal fees in the are incurred and amount to € 1.8 million (previous United States totaling € 20.2 million.
-Additionally, year: € 0.9 million).
-During the fiscal year, grants of other expenses include a variety of expenses, howe-€ 1.8 million (previous year: € 0.9 million) were recover, their individual valuations are not materially siggnized through profit and loss. nificant.
+Other operating income primarily includes income from the transfer of shares from a non-core business subsidiary to B. Braun Holding GmbH & Co.
+KG totaling € 17.8 million.
+It also primarily includes payments of damages as well as income-related and other government grants.
+Income-related grants are recognized in the period in which the corresponding expenses are incurred and amount to € 1.8 million (previous year: € 0.9 million).
+During the fiscal year, grants of € 1.8 million (previous year: € 0.9 million) were recognized through profit and loss.